What is Facebook Marketing?

 Facebook can be a valuable resource, but it is not just a megaphone for blasting your message.
 Use the platform to build your brand and you will see what makes social media as a marketing tool so popular.

-What is the Facebook Open Graph protocol?
+What is the Facebook Open Graph protocol used for?

 Open Graph is a protocol that allows you more control over how your content appears on Facebook.
 It is a series of tags that dictate how your items will be displayed.
 When you do not use this protocol, automatic generators will determine how the content you share appears, which can decrease engagement.